 London’s ultra low emission zone to cover entire city next year

-Drivers of older, higher-emitting cars have been charged £12.50 ($15) a day to drive in the Ultra Low Emission Zone that spans London’s central and inner boroughs, and those who fail to pay are fined £160.
-The policy will extend to the city’s outer reaches in August, affecting about 15% of vehicles in the area newly becoming part the zone.
+Drivers of older, higher-emitting cars have been charged £12.50 (R256) a day to drive in the ultra low emission zone (ULEZ) that spans London’s central and inner boroughs and those who fail to pay are fined £160 (R3,314).
+The policy will extend to the city’s outer reaches, affecting about 15% of vehicles in the area becoming part the zone.

-Nick Rogers, the transport spokesperson for the Conservatives on the Greater London Authority, called for Khan to scrap the plan.

-“Now is not the time to hammer Londoners with a £12.50 daily cost-of-living charge,” Rogers said in an emailed statement.
-“Residents have made their views very clear to the mayor: they do not want the ULEZ expansion.”
+While Khan called expanding the ULEZ “one of the toughest decisions I’ve taken since I’ve been a politician”, he said he’s “not willing to allow political expediency to trump public health”.

-Khan will relaunch an initiative offering money to scrap polluting cars, with a new pot of £110 million available for eligible drivers to claim a grant or free public transport.
-Extra bus routes also will be introduced in affected areas, and disabled drivers will be exempt until October 2027.
+An initiative to offer money to scrap polluting cars will be relaunched, with a new pot of £110m (R2.2bn) available for eligible drivers to claim a grant or free public transport.
+Extra bus routes will be introduced in affected areas and disabled drivers will be exempt until October 2027.

-The expansion brings almost all of London’s 9 million residents into the ULEZ, which was first introduced over a smaller central area in April 2019 and expanded in October of last year.
-The fees generally apply to gas-powered vehicles made before 2005 and diesel cars made before 2015.
+The expansion brings almost all of London’s nine-million residents into the zone, which was first introduced over a smaller central area in April 2019 and expanded in October last year.
+The fees generally apply to petrol-powered vehicles made before 2005 and diesel cars made before 2015.
 Older goods vehicles, motorbikes and minibuses also are affected.

 Data collected by the mayor’s office and analysed by academics at Imperial College London suggest the ULEZ has led to a significantly lower level of particulate and nitrogen dioxide emissions than otherwise would have been expected.
 About 44,000 fewer non-compliant cars are driven in central London on an average day as a result of the policy, according to Elliot Treharne, the city’s assistant director of transport.